Editor’s note: This article was originally published May 25, 2012. Links have been updated but no other changes have been made.

 As a Content Editor for SRJ, I review papers that have been submitted for publication.
 The process is blind, so I have no idea who wrote the manuscripts I review — and the authors don’t know who is reviewing their papers.
-My review is based on a detailed rubric that’s publicly available.
+My review is based on a detailed rubric.
 Besides clear writing, the main things I generally look for are a research question, thesis, strong argument, and connection to other scholarly literature.
 I also consider if the topic is original and contributes to the existing scholarly discussion.
 I’ve gained a lot from being a reviewer — mainly, I’ve greatly improved my ability to articulate my criticisms better.
 Being a peer reviewer has also exposed me to a variety of LIS topics I would never have read otherwise.
 I’d list some of them, but it’d give away what manuscripts I reviewed!
 The reviewer perspective has also helped shape my current approach to research and writing by knowing what qualities can improve a paper.

 The process of submitting a paper for publication is generally something like:

 - submit your paper based on the author/submission guidelines on the journal’s website

 - receive comments on your paper — you’ll probably be grouped in one of these categories: immediate reject, accept with minor revisions, accept with major revisions, provisional acceptance